Technical resources for silicon nanomaterials research

 Prof. Roberto Koropecki, INTEC-UNL-CONICET, Santa Fe; ARGENTINA

-Dr. Tushar Kumeria, University of New South Wales (UNSW), Sydney; AUSTRALIA.
+Dr. Tushar Kumeria, University of New South Wales, Sydney; AUSTRALIA

-Prof. Yang Yang Li, City University of Hong Kong
+Prof. Yang Yang Li, City University of Hong Kong; CHINA

 Prof. Jan Macak, Czech Republic

-Prof. Enrique Quiroga, Benemerita Universidad Autonoma de Puebla (BUAP); MEXICO
+Prof. Enrique Quiroga, Benemerita Universidad Autonoma de Puebla; MEXICO

 Prof. Klemens Rumpf, University of Graz; AUSTRIA